Knowledge Gaps 2

 - Unusual combinations of head and leg colouring

 - The above sometimes combined with unusual plumage

-← In the Dry Season, some Sarus Crane pairs roost at scattered waterholes along sandy watercourses on Cape York Peninsula (cranesnorth, CYP).
+← In the Dry Season, some Sarus Crane pairs roost at scattered waterholes along sandy watercourses on Cape York Peninsula (Elinor Scambler, CYP).
 The largest known wintering population concentrates on the inner (wetter) Atherton Tableland, while Brolgas occupy drier hinterlands

 → Typical Sarus Crane nest site habitat in the Gulf of Carpentaria, NW Qld.
 Brolgas nesting in the same area choose more open sites (John Grant)

 As outlined in Sarus Crane FAQ3, Sarus have been observed using fewer habitats than Brolgas but records from areas with both species give no broad indicator of habitat choice based on ‘wetter’ vs. ‘drier’ environments.
 Without more detailed information on characteristics of habitats used by either or both species, it seems premature to be predicting conflict or exclusion between them, or whether land use changes will advantage one species over the other – Tim Nevard's study» will address habitat use in the non-breeding season.

 One key Sarus habitat issue has been better documented.
 Australian Sarus seem very selective in choosing nest sites compared with Brolgas, and compared with Indian Sarus Cranes that breed successfully in open sites like flooded paddy rice fields.
 All the data so far sugggest they particularly choose swampy melaleuca woodlands and smaller wetlands on treed ridges, John Grant is continuing studies in the Gulf of Carpentaria.
 Further work is needed to –

 - identify major nesting areas other than the Smithburne-Gilbert Fan Aggregation NW of Normanton & vicinity